Gold Hill, Oregon

 Gold Hill is a city in Jackson County, Oregon, in the United States.
 As of the 2010 census the population was 1,335.
 It is along a bend of the Rogue River.

 History

-The City's name comes from a nearby hill that was the location of a 19th-century gold discovery, on "Big Bar” on the Rogue River in the early 1850s.
+The city's name comes from a nearby hill that was the location of a 19th-century gold discovery, on "Big Bar” on the Rogue River in the early 1850s.
 In 1852, Colonel William T'Vault and family made a claim, naming it Dardanelles, on the south side of the Rogue.
 Gold Hill became a boomtown overnight after time it became well known as pocket gold county.
 Seasoned prospectors specialized in placer mining from rivers, creeks, and streams.
-Gold Hill became world famous for its production of cement from area limestone deposit's.
+Gold Hill became world famous for its production of cement from area limestone deposits.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.77 sqmi, all of it land.

 Gold Hill lies east of the city of Rogue River and northwest of Central Point and Medford along Interstate 5 and Oregon Route 99 in the Rogue River Valley.
 Gold Hill is connected to Shady Cove to the northeast by Oregon Route 234.